Pitfalls and Barriers

 Failing to focus on the sources where you can get or renew your energy for the journey.
 Forgetting that mastery is a process with plateaus (where the ability is really built) and obvious spurts of performance may take quite a while.

-5. “I’m poor and have no resources and I live in a dangerous family or neighborhood with no support and lots of people trying to get me to go down a destructive path.”
+5. “I’m lacking resources that others have and I live in a dangerous neighborhood with little support and lots of people trying to get me to go down an unhealthy path.”

 This is a scenario in which being the author is critical, although extremely difficult.
 While teenagers who live a privileged life may be able to let life just happen to them for a while (but only a while), those in this kind of environment need to act immediately and in any areas where there is even the smallest opportunity.